permutationlock/aven-cfmt/README.md

 The formatter is designed to parse code that follows the C99 or C11 standard with some GNU extensions.
-It will parse GNU inline assembly and attribute specifiers, but attributes must occur either before all other declaration specifiers, or after a declarator.
+It will parse GNU inline assembly and attribute specifiers.
 It will also parse C++ `extern "C"` blocks to allow for "universal" header files.

 The formatter does not perform semantic analysis or try to follow include directives.
 Therefore it is impossible to handle all possible uses of the